 While this next location might be growing in popularity, Hanoi is still not on the radar for most.
 But for food-lovers, it should be!
 Street food is one of the main attractions here.
 There are plenty of street vendor tours, and most will end with a chance to taste a cup of famous egg coffee – a signature drink in Vietnam.
 Be sure to try some pho while you’re at it.
 The noodle soup won’t be like anything you’ve had in the U.S.

-When you’re not eating, spend time viewing centuries-old architecture, visiting a few of the temples and walking the Old Quarter, where narrow and chaotic streets are lined with merchandise.
+When you’re not eating, spend time viewing centuries-old architecture Visit a few of the temples and walk the Old Quarter, where narrow and chaotic streets are lined with merchandise.
 Then, venture to the city’s heart and soul – the picturesque Hoan Kiem Lake.
 Up for a day trip?
 Take a cruise to Ha Long Bay, where thousands of limestone karsts and hidden caves promise an unforgettable sailing adventure.

 When people think safari, Africa is usually the first place that comes to mind.
 But there are plenty of places around the world that offer an immersive look into wildlife.
 Some of them are right in your own backyard, like Yellowstone National Park.
 But others, like Transylvania, are just a plane ride away.